Tidwell/aarontidwell.com-static/content/resume.md

 **Frontend Developer** - **Business Insider** - 2012 to 2015

 Developed solutions for user-facing and in-house applications utilizing Javascript, HTML/CSS, Node.js, PHP, and MongoDB.
 Architected in-house CMS with Knockout.js, and later Angular.js.
-Developed several Node.js applications including a scalable gif to video solution and a realtime analytics and A/B testing platform utilizing websockets.
+Developed several Node.js applications including a scalable gif to video solution and a real time analytics and A/B testing platform utilizing websockets.

 **Backend/Frontend Developer** - **Martha Stewart Living Omnimedia** - 2010 to 2011